zoeesilcock/handmade-zig/README.md

 ## Assets
 Graphical assets are not included as they are not created by me.
 They need to be added to the `data/` directory manually.
-We currently expect the `test` and `test2` directories of assets found in this location of the pre-order data: `handmade_hero_legacy_art.zip/early_data`.
+We currently expect the `test`, `test2`, and `test3` directories of assets found in this location of the pre-order data: `handmade_hero_legacy_art.zip/early_data`.

 ## Debugging
 The included debugger config under `.vscode/launch.json` is compatible with the [nvim-dap plugin](https://github.com/mfussenegger/nvim-dap) in Neovim and the [C/C++ extension](https://github.com/Microsoft/vscode-cpptools) in VS Code.
 Using Visual Studio with C/C++ tooling appears to give the most reliable results.